 Introduction

-Typically, when an individual makes a creative work (such as writing, graphics, or code), that work is under exclusive copyright by default.
+Typically, when an individual makes a creative work (such as writing, graphics, or code), the copyright in that work is owned by the creator by default.
 That is, the law assumes that as the author of the work, the creator has a say in what others do with it.
+A key exception to the author being the owner of the copyright in the work, is where the author creates the work in the course and scope of his/her employment with an employer, the employer is the owner of the copyright.
+Copyright rights can only be transferred in a written document signed by the copyright owner.

-Opensource is an unusual circumstance, however, because the author expects that others will use, modify, and share the work.
-But because the legal default is still exclusive copyright, you need a license that explicitly states these permissions.
+Opensource is an unusual circumstance, however, because the author/owner expects that others will use, modify, and share the work.
+But because the legal default is still copyright ownership, you need a license that explicitly states these permissions.

-If a project doesn’t apply an opensource license, everybody who contributes to it also becomes an exclusive copyright holder of their work.
+If a project doesn’t apply an opensource license, everybody who contributes to it also becomes a copyright owner of their work.
 That means nobody can use, copy, distribute, or modify their contributions – and that “nobody” includes the project owner.

 The project may also have dependencies with license requirements.
 For example, employers’ policies may also require the project to use specific opensource licenses.